tabaraei/edtech/README.md

 ## Abstract

-Through the development of this application, we aim to leverage LLMs to enable personalized training paths for individuals.
-This app empowers users from diverse backgrounds and with different learning needs to interact effortlessly, ask direct questions, extract text from various multimedia formats (images, audio, video, YouTube links)
+Throughout the development of this application, we aimed to leverage the power of Gemini and OpenAI LLMs to enable personalized training paths for individuals.
+The developed app empowers users from diverse backgrounds and learning needs to:

-Users can instruct the app to perform a range of actions such as summarizing, explaining, and expanding on topics of interest.
-Moreover, within an engaging environment, users are encouraged to participate in quizzes, fostering an active learning journey.
-This interactive approach enhances user engagement and facilitates a more dynamic learning experience.
+1. Interact directly with their tutor bot through prompts and ask for explanation, summarization, and expansion of the topic
+2. Add supplementary educational multimedia (including images, audio recordings, and video) to utilize their transcripts as a prompt
+3. Seek further explanations on YouTube tutorials
+4. Participate in engaging quizzes to benefit active recall from their mistakes with a dynamic learning experience.

 ## Installation
 The project was developed and tested on the Windows platform, using Python version `3.9.13`.